The WildeBeatThe audio journal about getting into the wilderness.

 We also posted our complete interview [MP3 format; length 31:14; 3,749,849 bytes] with Dr. Longcore, discussing the contents of his book The Ecological Consequences of Artificial Night Lighting.
 Thu, Mar 30, 2006Listen now:

-This outings program takes us on a backpacking trip with The Desert Survivors.
-We camped for two nights in the Sheep Hole Valley Wilderness, in the southern Mojave Desert.
 In this part, leader Dave Halligan leads Steve and his group into a camp site and begins a peak climb the next day.
 In part two, you'll hear the rest of the outing report.
 Thu, Mar 23, 2006Listen now:

-This skills program is an introduction to desert backpacking skills.
-Steve talks to Steve Tabor of the Berkeley, California based group, The Desert Survivors.
 Steve Tabor dispels some of the fears people have about desert wilderness travel.
 He shares his considerable experience about gear, water management, and plants and animals in the desert.
 We'll hear more from Steve Tabor in a future program.
 Thu, Mar 16, 2006Listen now:

-This skills program explores opportunities to volunteer as a wilderness search and rescue responder.
-Steve interviews John Chang of BAMRU, Tim Kovacs of MRA, and Kathy Miller of NASAR.
-They talk about how you can make a rescuer's job easier if you should ever need them.
-They talk about the challenges and rewards of joining a search and rescue team.
-(Hint: There are few better ways to build your wilderness skills.)
 If you're curious about technical mountain rescue, take a look at the Mountain Rescue Association (MRA).
 Their Team Information page lists all of their affiliated teams.
 If you're not in a mountainous area or are curious about less technical search and rescue teams, take a look at the National Association for Search and Rescue (NASAR).
 Many of their affiliated units are listed on their Links page.
 In our edition #16, there's an interview with Sergeant Phil Caporale of the Fresno Country Sheriff's search and rescue unit.
 He gives some additional advice on being better prepared in case you ever need to be rescued.
 Sat, Mar 11, 2006For a future story we're working on, we'd like to hear about your experiences with dogs in the wilderness:

 If you have an experience to share, please call our comment line at 866-590-7373.
 Thu, Mar 09, 2006Listen now:

-This outings program takes us to a training exercise of the Bay Area Mountain Rescue Unit (BAMRU).
-The rescuers practice their winter alpine rescue skills in the Carson Pass area, just south of Lake Tahoe, California.
 Most search and rescue teams in the U.S. are all-volunteer.
 BAMRU is just one example.
 To find out about the mountain rescue teams near you, you can look at the Mountain Rescue Association (MRA).
 In next week's show, we'll talk more to John Chang of BAMRU and Tim Kovacs of MRA about how you can get involved and volunteer for mountain and wilderness rescues.

 Fri, Feb 24, 2006Listen now:

-This outings program takes us to the Bear Valley Telemark Festival (you might need to turn off Javascript to see this page).
-One of the key skills for backcountry ski touring is the telemark turn.
-It's a way to descend larger, steeper hills on skis that are more like cross-country skis.
-Festival events like the Bear Valley Tele Fest help you get a jump-start on the skills.
 Steve gives a history of telemark skiing.
 He talks to a couple of people about their experience at the festival, visits some of the events at the show, and attends a lesson.
 There's a history of telemark skiing on the site, TelemarkTips.com.
 They also have an online "lesson" and many other articles about getting started.
 There's a magazine devoted to Telemark skiing.
 Telemark skiing gear and technique is also frequently covered in the backcountry skiing magazine Couloir.

 Thu, Feb 16, 2006Listen now:

-This gear program is a report on the Winter 2006 Outdoor Retailer's Expo.
-Jerry Goller, Rebecca Sowards-Emmerd, and Steven Nelson of Backpack Gear Test report on the show in general, and the gear they saw there in particular.
 They commented on gear made by Heat Factory, Jetboil, Arc'teryx, Osprey, Mountain Hardware, Pacific Outdoor Equipment, Kahtoola, Java Juice, Ursack, Icebreaker Merino, and Injinji.
 Backpack Gear Test has more gear to review than reviewers.
 You can start out by reviewing gear you already own, and then you might be able to get other free gear to review.
 Read: How to become a tester.
 Thu, Feb 09, 2006Listen now:

-This skills program is a mini wilderness first aid class.
-Bobbie Foster of Foster Calm is a wilderness EMT and professional first aid trainer.
-She talks us through the most common health problems people encounter on backcountry trips, and what to do about them.
-She explains the different levels of wilderness first-aid training of interest to non-medical professionals.
 Standards for wilderness first aid courses is established by the Wilderness Medical Society.
 To find wilderness first aid training near you, look for wilderness first aid or wilderness first responder using your favorite search engine.
 Although there are a lot of good books on wilderness first aid, the most up-to-date volume we know about for non-professional users is Wilderness 911 by Eric Weiss, M.D.
 Thu, Feb 02, 2006Listen now:

 Sun, Jan 29, 2006Listen now: